TNishimoto/renum/readme.md

 This program outputs the LCP intervals for all the maximal repeats in the string represented by a given BWT.
-The output file is econded in binary format, and print.out can decode the encoded file.
+The output file is encoded in binary format, and print.out can decode the encoded file.
 The program can use multithreading for computing maximal repeats.
 It works with a single thread if you use "-p 1".
 It uses all the processors in your computer if you use "-p -1" or you do not use the -p option.